cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 Fixes of corner cases that are most likely not affecting any existing applications and improvements are listed here.

+  * Deprecated configuration parameters not in use
+  * Added lots of documentation to the configuration classes
   * Performance improvement: put() on existing entry by 15%
   * Typing: "unsupported" exception if an array is used for key or value types
   * Typing: Actual type parameters of genreic types can be stored in the cache config